Tape measure: History

-On 3 January 1922, Hiram A. Farrand received patent #1,402,589 for his concave-convex tape, a major improvement for spring pocket tape measures.
-Between 1922 and December 1926, Farrand experimented with the help of The Brown Company in Berlin, New Hampshire.
-It is there Farrand and William Wentworth Brown began mass-producing the tape measure.
-Their product was later sold to Stanley Works.
-It was Farrand's concave-convex tape that went on to become the standard for the majority of pocket tape measure tapes today.
+In 1871, Justus Roe introduced a cost cutting technique to the tape measure.
+Employing rivets to attach small brass washers to the tape, he could mark inches and feet.
+To further enhance readability, small brass tags were affixed at five-foot intervals, each bearing a number indicating the total number of feet to that point.
+While this technique was not patented, Justus Roe and Sons popularized this design in their "Roe Electric Reel Tape Measures" during the late 19th and early 20th centuries.
+To compete with other products, they transitioned to etching or stamping increments and numbers directly onto the tape, eliminating the need for rivets and washers.
+It is important to note that the "electric" moniker was merely a marketing term and did not signify any electrical functionality.

-In the 1900's certain manufacturers started selling novelty tape measurers with prophecies and fortunes instead of numbers: users could check friends' heights and receive a fortune instead of their number.
+On 3 January 1922, Hiram A. Farrand patented his concave-convex tape.
+The concave nature of his design allowed the tape to stay rigid, even when extended.
+Their product was later sold to Stanley Black & Decker.

 In 1947, the Swedish engineer Ture Anders Ljungberg began developing an improved version and in 1954 the TALmeter was introduced.
 It features edges at both the end of the tape and the mouth to cut marks so measures (including arcs) can be transferred without reading the scale, as well as a fold-out metal tongue at the rear, also with an edge, to be used when taking internal measures.
 The tape has three scales: the normal metric, the internal scale and a diameter scale used for instance to measure sheet metal to be rolled into a cylinder of a certain diameter.
 It was produced by his own company T A Ljungberg AB until 2005, when it was bought by Hultafors in 2005, who retained the name "Talmeter" for the product they now refer to as a märkmeter (marker-meter).

-In March 1963, Stanley Tools introduced the PowerLock tape measure series which defined the standard for tape measure form factors thats still persists today.
-It was novel in its use of a molded ABS case, thumb actuated tape lock, and riveted end hook.
+In March 1963, Stanley Tools introduced the PowerLock tape measure series.
+It was the first to use a molded ABS case, thumb actuated tape lock, and riveted end hook.
 By 1989, Stanley was producing more than 200,000 tape measures every day.

 The first commercialized Digital Tape Measure was released by Starrett in 1995 under the DigiTape brand.
-In March 2022, REEKON Tools announced the T1 Tomahawk Digital Tape Measure which featured significant accuracy improvements over previous attempts.